-These two procedures can be safely performed to provide more patients with the advantage of body contouring without leaving them with a secondary deformity of skin redundancy.
+These two procedures can be safely performed to give more patients the advantage of body contouring without leaving them with a secondary deformity of skin redundancy.

 VASER Tummy Tuck Surgery

-Typically, VASER allows for comprehensive (90 to 95%) fat removal rather than just partial fat removal (40 to 50%).
-Due to this high capacity of fat removal, until recently VASER liposuction patients were selected carefully to avoid patients with loose skin who could be at risk of postoperative deformity of skin redundancy.
+Typically, VASER allows for comprehensive (90 to 95%) fat removal rather than partial fat removal (40 to 50%).
+Due to this high capacity of fat removal, until recently, VASER liposuction patients were selected carefully to avoid patients with loose skin who could be at risk of postoperative deformity of the skin.